-"It sits right on the street, it has great windows, architectural quality that's hard to achieve today," said Annie Levinsky, executive director of Historic Denver.
+"It sits right on the street, it has great windows, architectural quality that's hard to achieve today," said Annie Levinski, executive director of Historic Denver.

 The building is located at the corner of Colfax Avenue and Downing Street, and was the former home of the famed Smiley's Laundromat.

-"Smiley's Laundromat was the business here for over 30 years and a lot of people who lived in apartments in Capitol Hill came here to do their laundry," said Levinsky.
+"Smiley's Laundromat was the business here for over 30 years and a lot of people who lived in apartments in Capitol Hill came here to do their laundry," said Levinski.

 Historic Denver started this online petition to save the building after it learned the new owners had filed a certificate of non-historic status with plans of demolishing it to build a five-story apartment complex.

-"A lot of people just really identify this building as one that really matters to the Colfax identity," said Levinsky.
+"A lot of people just really identify this building as one that really matters to the Colfax identity," said Levinski.

 "Keep the old stuff, don't even tear it down," said Denver resident Jay McKinney.

-Built in 1932, Levinsky said the old Smiley's Laundromat is one of the only depression-era art deco buildings left in Denver.
+Built in 1932, Levinski said the old Smiley's Laundromat is one of the only depression-era art deco buildings left in Denver.